The economy is bad and I can’t get the job I really want, should I go to grad school?

 How do I know which grad program is right for me?

 If you are interested in a specific discipline which engaged you during your undergraduate studies, then start a relationship with that professor that piqued your passion.
 When applying for a masters or doctoral program you need to specify your interest area and start thinking about dissertation subjects.
 Professors can also help you choose the best program for your area of inquiry.

 If you are interested in professional schools, make sure you are interested in pursuing a career in that field.
 You can do this by job shadowing or doing an informational interview.
-Career Services partners with Alumni Relations to connect you to a constituent within a particular professional field.
+We can help connect you to a constituent within a particular professional field.

 What school has the best program for what I want to do?